iterative/dvc.org/content/docs/command-reference/exp/init.md

 typically become part of the command itself and ignored by `dvc exp init` (so put the command last).

-⚠️ While DVC is platform-agnostic, the commands defined in your [pipeline](/doc/command-reference/dag) stages may only work on some operating systems and require certain software packages or libraries.
+⚠️ While DVC is platform-agnostic, the commands defined in `dvc.yaml` may only work on some operating systems and require certain software packages or libraries in the environment.

 Surround the command with double quotes `"` if it includes special characters like `|` or `<`, `>` -- otherwise they would apply to `dvc exp init` itself.
 Use